Back in the day, Jan. 10, 1975: Powerful blizzard stuns Omaha

 Nebraska, especially the eastern third of the state, was at Ground Zero of the storm's winter blast.
 Snow depths in Nebraska ranged from 10 to 19 inches.
 The temperature in Omaha dipped to 4 degrees; the wind chill plummeted to minus 40.

 By Jan.
-11, there were 13 inches of snow on the ground, although some areas of Omaha had as many as 19 inches.
-Ten people died.
-And at one point, an estimated 10,000 vehicles were stuck in the snow.
+11, there were officially 13 inches of snow on the ground in Omaha, although some areas of the city had as many as 19 inches.
+At one point, an estimated 10,000 vehicles were stuck in the snow.

 Fourteen Nebraskans and 17 Iowans died from storm-related causes.
 By the time the blizzard had abated, at least 57 deaths in the Midwest were attributed to the storm.